Quick guide to sizing a paddle

 Paddles are sized by overall length: tip to grip (or tip to tip).
 However it is far more accurate to measure your correct size by using only the shaft (and grip in the case of canoe paddles), as the blade can vary greatly in length.
 The part of the paddle that is out of the water is what needs to be measured correctly to match your body size.

-There are a lot of factors that influence paddle size - the type of paddling you do, the width of your boat... so please use the following as guidelines only.
+There are a lot of factors that influence paddle size - the type of paddling you do, the width of your boat, the height of your seat... so please use the following as guidelines only.
 You can play around with the sizing by a couple of inches and still be in a good range.

 Canoe, straight shaft